 We transfer nearly all of our Chase points to Hyatt.
 Based on over 50 redemptions, we have historically gotten a 3.7 cents value per point since we started tracking our use of Hyatt points in 2021.

-We’ve visited 13 All Inclusive resorts in Jamaica, Cancun & the Caribbean in just 4 short years.
-Almost all have given us outsized value from our Chase points and it’s incredible to check out with a $0 balance!
+We’ve visited 14 All Inclusive resorts in Jamaica, Mexico & the Caribbean in just 4 short years.
+Almost all have given us outsized value from our Chase points and it’s incredible to check-out of a fancy resort with a $0 balance!

 But you don’t have to take 2-3 beach trips every year like we do to get incredible value from Chase points.